NickLowery/StoryCircles/README.md

 - **circle/templates/circle/login.html**

     Simple log-in template.
-If login fails it has a tag to display a message to them, or an alert if they've been redirected here.
+If login fails it has a tag to display a message to the client, or an alert if they've been redirected here.

 - **circle/templates/circle/register.html**